Detection of Ongoing Mass Loss from HD 63433c, a Young Mini Neptune: Mass Loss Modeling

 \subsection{3D hydrodynamic models}

 Our 3D models utilize the approach outlined in \citet{wang_2018,wang_2020}, which combines ray-tracing radiative transfer, real-time non-equilibrium thermochemistry, and hydrodynamics based on the higher-order Godunov method code \verb|Athena++| \citep{stone_2020}.
 We include a stellar wind with a mass-loss rate of $\sim 8\times$ solar, as calculated in \S\ref{subsec:magnetic_fields}, and a roughly solar velocity of $400~{\rm km\ s}^{-1}$.
 Our models account for the hydrodynamic and thermochemical interactions between the stellar wind and the planetary outflow.
 These 3D models capture the anisotropy of the outflow pattern better than the 1D LTE models, while the non-LTE thermochemistry self-consistently predicts the mass loss rate and the line profiles.
 The model incorporates a total of 26 species and 135 reactions, including various relevant heating and cooling processes (e.g. photoionization, photodissociation of molecular hydrogen, Lyman-$\alpha$ cooling, etc.).
 Metastable helium is a chemical species like the others, and key reactions that form and destroy this species are included in the thermochemical network.
+We refer the reader to \cite{wang_2018} and \cite{wang_2017} for details of these reactions.
+The most important cooling processes in the models presented here are recombination, PdV work, and ro-vibrational cooling by H$_2$O/OH and CO, while the most important heating mechanism is photoionization of H and He (see Figure 3 in \citealt{wang_2018}).

 Starting from the stellar spectrum computed in Section \ref{sec:understanding_star}, we group photons into seven energy bins for the ray-tracing calculation: \begin{itemize} \item $h\nu = 1.4~\eV$ for infrared, optical, and near ultraviolet (NUV) photons, $h\nu = 7~\eV$ for ``soft'' far ultraviolet (FUV) photons \item $h\nu = 12~\eV$ for the Lyman-Werner band FUV photons, which can photodissociate molecular hydrogen but cannot ionize them (this is not to be confused with the Ly$\alpha$ line, which the band does not include) \item $h\nu = 16~\eV$ for ``soft'' extreme ultraviolet (soft EUV) photons, which can ionize hydrogen but {\it not} helium \item $h\nu = 47~\eV$ for hard EUV photons that ionize hydrogen {\it and} helium \item $h\nu = 300~\eV$ for soft X-rays, which are abundant for an active star like HD 63433 \item $h\nu = 3000~\eV$ for hard X-rays \end{itemize}